Are you looking to get a mortgage or refinance an existing loan? There are different options including banks, credit unions and non-bank lenders.

 - Conventional loan – This loan is best for buyers who have strong credit.
-It is also a common loan for repeat home buyers.
 This type of loan can require a 20 percent down payment (although it could go as low as 3 percent).

-- FHA loan – These types of loans are popular with first-time home buyers.
-They have lower credit score requirements and can accept a down payment as low as 3.5 percent.
-The loans are subject to property and credit approval.
+- FHA loan – These types of loans have lower credit score requirements and can accept a down payment as low as 3.5 percent.
+They are subject to property and credit approval.

 - VA loan – If you’re a veteran or active-duty service member, you may be eligible for a VA loan.
-These loans are guaranteed in part or in full by the Veterans Administration, allowing the lender to offer more favorable terms.
-Some loans even offer the option for a 0 percent down payment.
+These are guaranteed in part or full by the Veterans Administration, allowing the lender to offer more favorable terms.

 - Jumbo loan – This loan is for an amount over the conforming limit.
 It’s best for buyers in high-cost markets or those purchasing a luxury property.
-The down payment can be as low as 5 percent but depends on eligibility.
+The down payment can be as low as 5 percent depending on eligibility.

 - ARM loan – Adjustable rate mortgage-loans have an interest rate that adjusts periodically.
-The rate is based on how much it costs the lender to borrow the funds.
 The initial rate of the loan is fixed for a period, after which it adjusts every year or even monthly.